janstrohschein/KOARCH/Big Data Platform/Docker/readme.md

 # Docker Installation
 Please install Docker and docker-compose to run the containers.
 You find instructions for the Docker installation on their [website](https://docs.docker.com/get-docker/).
 To test the Docker installation you can open a terminal and execute `docker run hello-world`.

 On some OS the Docker installation does not include docker-compose.
-You can find information for the installation [here](https://docs.docker.com/compose/install/)  if you get a message that docker-compose is missing.
+You can find information for the installation [here](https://docs.docker.com/compose/install/)  in case you get a message that docker-compose is missing.

 # Building blocks
 All modules rely on the messaging ability for indirect communication with other modules.